Grady County Vehicle Impound Guide

 • Their valid driver's license.

-IMPORTANT: These fees can vary, and they accumulate daily.
-The longer you wait, the more it will cost to get your car back.
+IMPORTANT: Storage fees accumulate daily, starting from the moment your vehicle is towed.
+The longer you wait, the more expensive it will be to retrieve your vehicle.

 Timeline